 - Photograph unstyled hair

 It’s understandable that because of certain life changes, you may not want to go ahead with the surgery immediately.
-It is possible for your hair transplant package to be on hold for years.
-However, in that case, it is also going to result in a change in the treatment plan.
+You can hold off on treatment for some time (even for years).

 Failed FOX Test

 As mentioned above, the Afro hair transplant may have a slightly different procedural process.
 That’s because before performing the surgery, the surgeon usually performs a “FOX test.”

 This essentially determines how easy it is to extract the grafts from the scalp.
 It has 5 scores, which have been elaborated in a study published in the Journal of Oral and Maxillofacial Surgery:

 - Score 1: The follicular unit comes out easily without any significant transection of the attached follicles.

 - Score 2: Fat around the follicle is lost.
 If the person needs multiple sessions of hair transplant, donor scarring can make it difficult to extract grafts, and fewer of them will be viable.